 After Neuf-Brisach, our guide Max pulled over to offer us coffee, cookies, and three types of water: sparkling, still, or legère, or, light bubbles.
 It was a nice bonus.
 Then we were off.
 We hopped in the comfortable, nine-seater minibus and headed across the Rhine to our first border crossing.
 This was my first time on the famed German Autobahn.
 Our driver and tour leader for the day, Max, was a safe driver and kept up with the pace of traffic.

 I did not realize how amazing it would be driving past the Black Forest into the town of Freiburg.
 Seeing the Black Forest from Freiburg was my favorite part of the tour.
+It made me really want to visit Bavaria.
 Perhaps because we explored this beautiful town on a bustling Saturday and saw the lay of the land while it was still daytime.
 Our guide Max seemed to be most familiar with this town and took us down little walkways and into shops that he recommended.

 Second Stop of the Christmas Market Tour: Freiburg, Germany